-Sole proprietorships are the most basic business structure in the United States.
+Sole proprietorships are the most basic business structure in the United States—they don’t require paperwork, a separate bank account, or filing fees to get started.
 They’re also the default business structure for individual-owned businesses.
-If you start a business by yourself and don’t incorporate it, the IRS automatically considers you to be a sole proprietorship.
+For example, if you started up a side gig as an independent contractor doing copywriting this year, the IRS automatically considers you to be a sole proprietorship.

 But what does running a sole prop mean for your taxes?
 Which IRS forms do you have to fill out?
 And what about single-member LLCs—are they taxed like sole proprietorships?